nextsolution-ai/wcag/README.md

-# Accessibility Widget
+# WCAG Accessibility Widget

-A lightweight, customizable accessibility widget that can be easily added to any website.
-This widget provides various accessibility features to make your website more accessible to users with different needs.
+A modern, customizable accessibility widget that helps make websites more accessible to users with different needs.
+The widget provides various accessibility features and profiles to enhance the user experience.

-## Demo

-Check out the live demo at [https://nextsolution-ai.github.io/wcag/](https://nextsolution-ai.github.io/wcag/)

 ## Features